 Each period of French furniture design is characterized by elements that reflect the stylistic ideals of that era.
 Oak wood legs, in particular, offer unique insights into the evolution of furniture craftsmanship and style.
-Read on to learn more about how French furniture styles developed over the centuries, with a focus on their most supportive feature — their legs.
+Read on to learn more about how French period style furniture developed over the centuries, with a focus on their most supportive feature - their legs.

 Louis XIV (1643-1715)

 Elected to the throne of France when he was only four years old, King Louis XIV would not only become the longest serving French monarch, but he would also become a defining force in French design.
 The basis of his style was derived from the Italian Baroque, thanks in part to his advisor, Cardinal Mazarin (1602-1661), whose Italian roots made him a strong supporter of the Baroque aesthetic.

 Building on the opulence and adornment of the Baroque era that arrived in France shortly after its debut in the Italian peninsula, the Louis XIV style was pivotal in defining the artistic, decorative and architectural styles of its day.
 Wood furniture Baroque table legs were typically as ornate and robust as the rest of a piece of furniture, featuring opulent ornamentation and ormolu accents.
 While there were different wood types and styles, oak was a popular material that was crafted into the elegant tables you see today.
 Whether shown off in a living room or highlighted in a dining area, sturdy french console table pieces were used both for their functionality and style.

 This emphasis is, of course, reflected in the legs of the antique furniture pieces.
 Cabriole, or S-shaped legs, were most often seen in tables and chairs, embodying the lighter - yet still opulent - Louis XV style.